uonafya/jphes-docs/source/approval.rst

 2. Select a data set to approve, the period(based on the reporting period of the data set) and then Kenya(Represents Mechanism level).

-.. note:: If the **organisation unit hierarchy tree** doesn't appear on the data approval page.
-Go to **data entry app** and search for any facility on the search menu.
+.. note:: If the **reporting organisationunit hierarchy** does not appear on the data approval page.
+Navigate to **data entry app** and search for any facility on the search menu.
 Once the hierarchy appears on the data entry screen go back to data approval page, and the hierarchy should appear. *It's an issue of browser caching, to be fixed soon*.

 .. figure::  _static/images/jphes-select-dimensions-approval.png
    :align:   center